LordKobra/CobraFX/README.md

 ### Requirements

 >[!IMPORTANT]
->All compute shaders (filename has "_CS"-Suffix) only work with ReShade 4.8 or newer, DirectX 11 or newer, OpenGL 4.3 or newer and Vulkan!
+>All compute shaders (filename has `_CS`-Suffix) only work with ReShade 4.8 or newer, DirectX 11 or newer, OpenGL 4.3 or newer and Vulkan!

 >**Note**